5,000 years on, high heels are given the boot

 That, at least, was the impression after Victoria Beckham’s homecoming show on Sunday.
-Her latest collection had all the glamour you would expect: all-white satin tuxedos, bright gold brocade jeans and silk parachute dresses.
-But one Fashion Week staple was conspicuously absent: high heels.
+Her latest collection had all the glamour you would expect, but one Fashion Week staple was conspicuously absent: high heels.

-From the 10th century, Persian noblemen wore heels for horse riding.
+From the 10th century, Persians wore heels for horse riding.
 This trend spread to Europe, and by the 17th century, aristocratic men regularly wore them as a sign of their superiority.
-Louis XIV was famous for his five-inch red-bottomed heels (similar to the Louboutins Cardi B famously sung about).

 The shoes only became a symbol of femininity after the Enlightenment.
-From then, 20th century mass production and high-heeled pinups like Betty Grable and Marilyn Monroe popularised them for a modern generation of women.
+From then, 20th century mass production and pin-ups like Betty Grable and Marylin Monroe popularised them for a modern generation of women.

 Should we mourn the decline of high heels?

 Absolutely not, some argue.
 High-heeled shoes are an outdated symbol of everyday sexism in which women are held to oppressive beauty standards to satisfy the male gaze.
-Then there is the chronic pain and foot injury they cause.
 The day when nobody wears them any longer will be one of celebration.

 We should not encourage their demise, others respond.
 For decades many women have felt empowered by wearing high heels.
-Declaring them sexist falsely implies that women are complicit in their own oppression.
-Instead, we should celebrate all aspects of femininity — high-heeled or not.
+We should celebrate all aspects of femininity — high-heeled or not.

 - Is fashion important?